 If you like fresh bread every day then, like me, you’ll probably find that your life is changed by the owning of a good bread maker that churns out yummy loaves every day!
-I’ve tried a few in my time and come to the conclusion that they aren’t all the same – here’s my tips for getting yourself the best bread maker so that you’ll be able to facilitate your bread addiction to the max!
-These are my top UK suggestions for 2017, but if you’re coming from another place just click on the images to see if they are available where you are.
+I’ve tried a few in my time and come to the conclusion that they aren’t all the same and I wish I’d looked in to it more before buying my first one – here’s my tips for getting yourself the best bread maker on the market so that you’ll be able to facilitate your bread addiction to the max!
+These are my top UK suggestions for 2018, but if you’re coming from another place just click on the images to see if they are available where you are.

 *not got time to read the whole article?
 Here’s a sneak at my top choice.